 You're an estate agent and your website has listings for apartments for sale throughout Cornwall.
 If a customer is searching for apartments in Truro, you'll want to send them to your landing page with Truro apartments, rather than Penzance apartments.

 Let's say that you own a bicycle repair shop in Birmingham.
-With location extensions, a customer near your shop who searches for bicycle repair shops can see your ad, along with your full address and phone number, and head your way with his flat tyre.
+With location assets, a customer near your shop who searches for bicycle repair shops can see your ad, along with your full address and phone number, and head your way with his flat tyre.

 Exclude regions that don't perform well